ARMmbed/uvisor/docs/PORTING.md

 ### Start-up script

 This usually lives in an `mbed-hal-$family` module, if you already ported your platform to mbed.
-The startup code must call the function `uvisor_init()` right after system initialization (usually called `SystemInit()`) and right before the C/C++ library initialization.
+The start-up code must call the function `uvisor_init()` right after system initialization (usually called `SystemInit()`) and right before the C/C++ library initialization.

 In assembly, `startup.S` (GCC syntax):

 ```asm
 ResetHandler:
   ...